Animal husbandry: Medieval husbandry

-In northern Europe, agriculture including animal husbandry went into decline when the Roman empire collapsed.
-Some aspects such as the herding of animals continued throughout the period.
-By the 11th century, the economy had recovered and the countryside was again productive.
+In northern Europe, agriculture, including animal husbandry, declined after the collapse of the Roman Empire.
+Some aspects, such as the herding of animals, continued throughout the period.
+By the 11th century, the economy had recovered, and the countryside was again productive.
 The Domesday Book recorded every parcel of land and every animal in England: "there was not one single hide, nor a yard of land, nay, moreover ... not even an ox, nor a cow, nor a swine was there left, that was not set down in [the king's] writ."
 For example, the royal manor of Earley in Berkshire, one of thousands of villages recorded in the book, had in 1086 "2 fisheries worth [paying tax of] 7s and 6d [each year] and 20 acres of meadow [for livestock].
 Woodland for [feeding] 70 pigs."
 The improvements of animal husbandry in the medieval period in Europe went hand in hand with other developments.
 Improvements to the plough allowed the soil to be tilled to a greater depth.
-Horses took over from oxen as the main providers of traction, new ideas on crop rotation were developed and the growing of crops for winter fodder gained ground.
-Peas, beans and vetches became common; they increased soil fertility through nitrogen fixation, allowing more livestock to be kept.
+Horses took over from oxen as the main providers of traction, new ideas on crop rotation were developed, and the growing of crops for winter fodder gained ground.
+Peas, beans, and vetches became common; they increased soil fertility through nitrogen fixation, allowing more livestock to be kept.

 Columbian exchange

-Exploration and colonisation of North and South America resulted in the introduction into Europe of such crops as maize, potatoes, sweet potatoes and manioc, while the principal Old World livestock – cattle, horses, sheep and goats – were introduced into the New World for the first time along with wheat, barley, rice and turnips.
+The exploration and colonisation of North and South America resulted in the introduction of crops such as maize, potatoes, sweet potatoes, and manioc into Europe.
+At the same time, the principal Old World livestock – cattle, horses, sheep, and goats – were introduced into the New World for the first time along with wheat, barley, rice, and turnips.

 Agricultural Revolution

 The Lincoln Longwool breed was improved by Robert Bakewell in the 18th century.

 Selective breeding for desired traits was established as a scientific practice by Robert Bakewell during the British Agricultural Revolution in the 18th century.
 One of his most important breeding programs was with sheep.
 Using native stock, he was able to quickly select for large, yet fine-boned sheep, with long, lustrous wool.
-The Lincoln Longwool was improved by Bakewell and in turn the Lincoln was used to develop the subsequent breed, named the New (or Dishley) Leicester.
+The Lincoln Longwool was improved by Bakewell, and, in turn, the Lincoln was used to develop the subsequent breed, the New (or Dishley) Leicester.
 It was hornless and had a square, meaty body with straight top lines.
 These sheep were exported widely and have contributed to numerous modern breeds.
-Under his influence, English farmers began to breed cattle for use primarily as beef.
+Under his influence, English farmers began to breed cattle primarily for beef.
 Long-horned heifers were crossed with the Westmoreland bull to create the Dishley Longhorn.

 The semi-natural, unfertilised pastures formed by traditional agricultural methods in Europe were managed by grazing and mowing.
-As the ecological impact of this land management strategy is similar to the impact of such natural disturbances as grazing and wildfire, this agricultural system shares many beneficial characteristics with a natural habitat, including the promotion of biodiversity.
-This strategy is declining in Europe today due to the intensification of agriculture.
+As the ecological impact of this land management strategy is similar to that of natural disturbances such as grazing and wildfire, this agricultural system shares many beneficial characteristics with a natural habitat, including promoting biodiversity.
+This strategy is declining in Europe today due to intensified agriculture.
 The mechanized and chemical methods used are causing biodiversity to decline.